airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 ### airbyte-integration/bases/base-normalization

+Note that Basic Normalization is packaged in a docker image `airbyte/normalization`.
+This image is tied to and released along with a specific Airbyte version.
+It is not configurable independently like it is possible to do with connectors (source & destinations)

+Therefore, in order to "upgrade" to the desired normalization version, you need to use the corresponding Airbyte version that it's being released in:

 | Airbyte Version | Normalization Version | Date | Pull Request | Subject |
 | :--- | :---  | :--- | :--- | :--- |
 | 0.27.5-alpha | 0.1.37 | 2021-07-22 | [#3947](https://github.com/airbytehq/airbyte/pull/4881/) | Handle `NULL` cursor field values when deduping |